TeleStats/PA22_replication/README.md

 Our code is tested with python3.8, and the libraries required are stated in "requirements.txt".

-We provide a **google colab notebook** to reproduce the experiments of this paper, and we recommend using it.
+We provide a **google colab notebook** to reproduce the experiments of this paper, and strongly recommend following it.

 ## Description of programs/code